-But it’s normal for your mind to automatically jump to the first conclusion.
+There are a lot of different reasons why people lash out or perform bizarre behaviors.
+Maybe behavior stems from a person's personality.
+Or maybe outside influences had a more important role in how a person behaves.
+It’s normal, however, for your mind to automatically jump to the first conclusion.
 It’s a common error all of our minds make, called the Fundamental Attribution Error.

-Different Types of Attribution
+Different Types of Attribution Error

 One fundamental theory in the world of social psychology is the attribution theory.
 The attribution theory says that humans try to attribute meaning to the behaviors and events that they observe or experience.
 You want to know why someone behaves in a certain way.
 You want to know why the woman on the bus rolled her eyes or why someone said “no” when you asked them out on a date.
-You also want to know why it rained or why certain Presidents were elected into office.
+Maybe you also want to know why it rained or why certain Presidents were elected into office.

 When it comes to human behavior, there are two umbrellas of attribution that could explain certain behaviors and actions.
 One is dispositional attribution.
 You could attribute someone’s behavior to their disposition or personality.
 For example, you could say that the woman on the bus rolled her eyes because she is a snobby or rude person.